-- Swapping can be avoided in a specific virtual machine by using the vSphere Client to reserve memory for that virtual machine at least equal in size to the machine's active working set.
-Be aware, however, that configuring resource reservations will reduce the number of virtual machines that can be run on a system.
-This is because ESX will keep available enough host memory to fulfill all reservations and won't power-on a virtual machine if doing so would reduce the available memory to less than the amount reserved. - If swapping cannot be avoided, placing the virtual machine's swap file on a high speed/high bandwidth storage system will result in the smallest performance impact.
+If swapping cannot be avoided, placing the virtual machine's swap file on a low latency, high bandwidth storage system will result in the smallest performance impact.
+A fast local disk might be a good choice, as would an SSD disk.
+In any case, for best performance swap files should not be placed on storage backed by thin-provisioned LUNs.

 The swap file location can be set with the sched.swap.dir option in the vSphere Client (select Edit virtual machine settings, choose the Options tab, select Advanced, and click Configuration Parameters).
 If this option is not set, the swap file will be created in the virtual machine's working directory: either the directory specified by workingDir in the virtual machine's .vmx file, or, if this variable is not set, in the directory where the .vmx file is located.
 The latter is the default behavior.